-- Division II has no sliding scale.
-The minimum core grade point average is 2.2 - 16 core courses are required for Division I & Division II - Students enrolling at an NCAA Division I or II institution for the first time need to also complete the amateurism questionnaire through the Eligibility Center Web site.
+- 16 core courses are required for Division I & Division II - Students enrolling at an NCAA Division I or II institution for the first time need to also complete the amateurism questionnaire through the Eligibility Center Web site.
 Students need to request final amateurism certification prior to enrollment.